ganucoding/carbonitor-projects/README.md

 This project is open source!
 You can run this application on your own if you have a Laravel setup along with PHP 8.3 or higher.

-## Learning More

-To understand how our system works and how you can get involved, check out our [documentation](https://carbonitor.com/).

 ## Security Vulnerabilities

 If you discover any security vulnerabilities within this project, please contact us at [carbonitor@proton.me](mailto:carbonitor@proton.me).
 We will address all reported issues promptly.